Why Weight Watchers Won’t Work for Sustainable Weight-loss:

 The most successful businesses devise a plan to not only attract new customers but more importantly, retain and cater to repeat customers.
 Keeping this in mind, let’s review the vicious cycle of the traditional American processed food diet plan:

 Anyone that has ever been on a calorie restriction diet is familiar with the yo-yo pattern that it creates.
-You reduce the amount of calories you eat while simultaneously trying to increase your exercise.
+You reduce the amount of calories you eat, take some proper weight loss supplements while simultaneously trying to increase your exercise.
 Sounds like a solid plan right?
 And you actually loose a little weight (temporarily).
 But then your body’s metabolism slows down to compensate for the lack of fuel.
 Your energy level then drops, your hunger increases and your weight loss plateaus causing you to become frustrated.
 Then you return to your previous eating habits.
 Inevitably you gain the weight back (often a few lbs. more) and blame yourself for the failure instead of blaming the plan you were on.“If at first you don’t succeed, buy buy again” and the vicious cycle of success followed by failure repeats.
 Is this sounding familiar?

 What a perfect business model to assure repeat customers!
 You provide a product that doesn’t work, and instead of the customer blaming you for it, they blame themselves!
 “I didn’t try hard enough, I gave up too easy”, they tell themselves.
 So they give it another go, over and over again.
 All the while it wasn’t even their fault that they couldn’t keep the weight off, it’s actually part of the plan.
 Genius!